Abbeville Communal Cemetery

 Historical Information (Source: CWGC - Wikipedia)

+For much of the First World War, Abbeville was headquarters of the Commonwealth lines of communication and No.3 BRCS, No.5 and No.2 Stationary Hospitals were stationed there variously from October 1914 to January 1920.
+The communal cemetery was used for burials from November 1914 to September 1916, the earliest being made among the French military graves.
+The extension was begun in September 1916.
 During the early part of the Second World War, Abbeville was a major operational aerodrome, but the town fell to the Germans at the end of May 1940.
 On 4 June, an attempt was made by the 51st Division, in conjunction with the French, to break the German bridgehead, but without success.
 Towards the end of 1943, eight large ski shaped buildings appeared near Abbeville.
 These proved to be storage units for flying bomb components an they were heavily bombed by Commonwealth air forces.
 Abbeville was retaken on 4 September 1944 by Canadian and Polish units.

 The cemetery of Abbeville contains 699 French war graves from the First World War.
 The graves are located on two plots.
 There are also French war graves from the Second World War.

-Abbeville Com Cem French
+Abbeville Communal French

 PDF – 1,1 MB